NEW: Fresh explosions shake Homs early Monday, an opposition group says

 He begged for the observers to stay in Homs, a bastion of anti-government sentiment that has faced months of deadly attacks by regime forces, opposition activists say.

-The Annan peace plan calls for the government and the opposition to end the violence, provide access for humanitarian groups, release detainees and start a political dialogue.
+The cease-fire is part of a six-point peace plan laid out by U.N.-Arab League special envoy Kofi Annan and accepted by the Syrian government.
+The Annan plan calls for the government and the opposition to end the violence, allow access for humanitarian groups release detainees and start a political dialogue.

 But reports of daily violence suggest the cease-fire is unraveling in some areas.

 Susan Rice, the U.S. ambassador to the United Nations, warned that while Washington supports expanding the U.N. monitoring mission, it may “not agree to renew” the mission at the end of 90 days.

 “If there is not a sustained cessation of violence, full freedom of movement for U.N. personnel and rapid, meaningful progress on all other aspects of the six-point plan, then we must all conclude this mission has run its course,” Rice said.
 “Our patience is exhausted.”

 Annan applauded the Security Council’s decision on the monitoring mission, saying it is a pivotal moment for stabilizing Syria.

 “The work of the mission should help create the conditions conducive to launching the much needed political process, which would address the legitimate concerns and aspirations of the Syrian people,” Annan said in a statement Sunday.